-Although there is no equivalent in the LRR 2003 to r.139, LRR 1925, we still encourage lenders to have all their forms of charge approved by the Commercial Arrangements Section at Land Registry Head Office.
-The following benefits will be gained from having charges approved.
+Lenders may have all their forms of charge approved by the Commercial Arrangements Section at Land Registry Head Office.
+Approval of charges carries the following benefits.

-Computer codes will continue to be created for lenders with approved forms of charge which will ensure that the agreed name and address(es) for service of the individual lenders and appropriate restrictions and obligation entries are always entered accurately in the register.
+We will create computer codes for lenders with approved forms of charge which will ensure that their agreed name and address(es) for service and appropriate restrictions and obligation entries are always entered accurately in the register.

-For details of the approval process, please see Practice Guide 30 – Approval of mortgage documentation.
+Please see Practice Guide 30 – Approval of mortgage documentation for details of the approval process.

 4 Application to register a charge